Winter Weather Advisory issued for Southeastern Brooks Range by NWS - NewsBreak

 weather.gov

-Wind Advisory issued for Atlantic, Coastal Atlantic, Coastal Ocean, Eastern Monmouth by NWS
+Wind Advisory issued for Curry County, Harding County, Quay County, Roosevelt County by NWS

-Effective: 2022-11-12 03:07:00 EST Expires: 2022-11-12 09:00:00 EST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use extra caution when driving, especially if operating a high profile vehicle.
-Secure outdoor objects.
-Target Area: Atlantic; Coastal Atlantic; Coastal Ocean; Eastern Monmouth; Ocean; Southeastern Burlington; Western Monmouth WIND ADVISORY REMAINS IN EFFECT UNTIL 9 AM EST THIS MORNING * WHAT...Southwest winds 20 to 30 mph with gusts of 40 to 50 mph are expected. * WHERE...Western Monmouth, Eastern Monmouth, Ocean, Atlantic, Coastal Atlantic, Coastal Ocean and Southeastern Burlington. * WHEN...Until 9 AM EST this morning. * IMPACTS...Gusty winds could blow around unsecured objects.
-Tree limbs could be blown down and a few power outages may result.
+Effective: 2022-11-14 11:21:00 MST Expires: 2022-11-14 16:00:00 MST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Winds this strong can make driving difficult, especially for high profile vehicles.
+Use extra caution.
+Target Area: Curry County; Harding County; Quay County; Roosevelt County WIND ADVISORY REMAINS IN EFFECT UNTIL 4 PM MST THIS AFTERNOON * WHAT...North winds 20 to 30 mph with gusts up to 45 mph. * WHERE...Curry County, Quay County, Roosevelt County and Harding County. * WHEN...Until 4 PM MST this afternoon. * IMPACTS...Gusty winds will blow around unsecured objects.
+Tree limbs may be blown down.
+Expect strong crosswinds on area roadways.

 weather.gov